 Sitges is an old fishermen town where gathered the bohemian artists of the first generation of the Catalan Modernist Movement, and where also built their houses the immigrants that came back rich from America.
-From visiting its art museums, to shopping around its trendy boutiques, from walking around its picturesque whitewashed streets, to enjoying lunch by the beach, your tour can be totally customized to your interests.
+From visiting its art museums, to shopping around its trendy boutiques, from walking around its picturesque whitewashed streets, to enjoying lunch by the beach, your day trip to Sitges can be totally customized to your interests.

 CAU FERRAT & MARICEL

-The Carrer Major of Sitges is lined up with small stores and boutiques featuring Spanish and European cloth designers.
-A shoppers heaven where you’ll find unique pieces to take home.
+Shopping in Sitges means heading to Carrer Major, lined up with small stores and boutiques featuring Spanish and European cloth designers.
+Sitges is a shoppers heaven where you’ll find unique pieces to take home.
 So different from those city centers and shopping malls where you find the same exact brands all over the world!

 The best bars in Sitges are lined up along Carrer Major and the other streets of the village, and offer plenty of opportunities to seat down for a coffee break, enjoy a beer, or eat a gelato.

 Sitges is blessed with a micro-climate that provides over 300 sunny days a year.
 The weather is nice here, even when in Barcelona it’s raining!
 And that makes it a great destination even in the winter (or should I say, specially in the winter, as it’s not as crowded as it is in the summertime).